shirhatti/EntityFramework.Docs/ef/platforms/full-dotnet/existing-db.md

 ﻿---
 uid: platforms/full-dotnet/existing-db
 ---
+# Console Application to Existing Database (Database First)

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Console Application to Existing Database (Database First)

 In this walkthrough, you will build a console application that performs basic data access against a Microsoft SQL Server database using Entity Framework.
 You will use reverse engineering to create an Entity Framework model based on an existing database.

+> [!TIP]
-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Platforms/FullNet/ConsoleApp.ExistingDb) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Platforms/FullNet/ConsoleApp.ExistingDb) on GitHub.

 ## Prerequisites